dyhes/zulip/docs/translating/translating.md

   1. It looks for the cookie named 'django_language'.
 You can set a different name through the `LANGUAGE_COOKIE_NAME` setting.
-  1. It looks for the `Accept-Language` HTTP header in the HTTP request (this is how browsers tell Zulip about the OS/browser language).
+  1. It looks for the `Accept-Language` HTTP header in the HTTP request (this is how browsers tell Aloha about the OS/browser language).

 - Using an HTTP client library like `requests`, `cURL` or `urllib`, you can pass the `Accept-Language` header; here is some sample code to